Deon Stewardson

 Deon Stewardson (11 October 1951 – 27 October 2017) was a British-South African actor best known for his role as Anders "Dup" Du Plessis in the ITV Drama series Wild at Heart.
-The seven series were popular in the United Kingdom with television viewing figures between 7.5 million and 10 million.
-The last series was filmed in 2011 with a Christmas Special.
-He worked alongside many well known actors including Hayley Mills.
-Stewardson and his partner Marianne would live in the Hartbeespoort Dam area of South Africa during the six months of filming.
-He had a passion for wildlife and his character known as "Dup" worked perfectly for him.
-As well as this role, he taken a number of minor roles in many different genres, including The Foster Gang.
+As well as this role, he took a number of minor roles in many different genres, including The Foster Gang.
 Stewardson has also starred in films, most notably Lethal Woman.